How much does a pool cleaner cost?Get a free quote now

 Vacuuming and scooping to remove debris

 Topping up the water level if needed

-If it’s been a while since you last booked a professional pool cleaning service for your pool, you might need to ask your pool cleaner to do a few more detail-cleaning tasks on their first booking.
-So aside from the standard task list above, you might add on things like:
+If it’s been a while since you last booked a professional pool cleaning service, you might need to ask your pool cleaner to do a few more detail-cleaning tasks.

 Sweeping pavers around the pool to remove dirt and fallen leaves